St. Augustine, Beach and Ponte Vedra Bankruptcy ATTORNEY/LAWYER

 For Dedicated and Responsive Help, Call Today!(904) 495-0400 or (888) 588-2599

 Whether you are an individual or own or represent a business, the attorneys at St. Johns Law Group are available to help you decrease the impact of burdensome debt.
 We will listen to you, analyze your financial position, and help determine whether filing bankruptcy is right for you.

 Bankruptcy is designed to give honest people and businesses a fresh start by eliminating certain debts or by enabling them to pay back their debts over a long period of time.
 We want to help reduce your debt and protect your assets.

-In this ailing economy many people are struggling with overwhelming debt from unpaid bills, credit cards, mortgage payments, job loss,and wage garnishment.
-The harassing calls from creditors and collection agencies seem never-ending.
+In this COVID-19 economy, many people are struggling with overwhelming debt from unpaid bills, credit cards, mortgage payments, job loss, and wage garnishment.
+The harassing calls from creditors and collection agencies may seem never-ending.
 Your business may have failed, not been able to reopen or been prevented from being open by one of the Governor’s Executive Order such as Executive Order No 20-72, which halted non-essential Elective Medical Procedures, Executive Order No 20-68 impacting bars and restaurants, or Executive Order 20-71 closing gyms and fitness centers.
 There may be many different reasons you are in this challenging financial situation and you are looking for a solution, a way out.
+Let us help.

 If you decide to file for bankruptcy, you can take advantage of our low fees.
 In addition, if you file for a Chapter 13 Bankruptcy (described below), we will typically defer a portion of your fee and include it in your reorganization plan payments.

 St. Johns Law Group can help alleviate your stress and the harassing calls from creditors and collections agencies.
 After filing for bankruptcy, the filer comes under the protection of the Bankruptcy Court, and mostcreditors must stop collection activities.